 You never want unpleasant smells in your house, no matter where they come from.
 If the drains in your kitchen, bathrooms, or elsewhere start to send out rotting or sewer-like smells, it’s not something you’ll be able to ignore!

-There are a number of potential causes of bad-smelling drains that range from minor troubles you can easily fix to major plumbing emergencies that require the best in professional plumbing.
+There are several potential causes of bad-smelling drains that range from minor troubles you can easily fix to major plumbing emergencies that require the best professional plumbing.
 The list of possible sources for odors from drains below will give you an idea of what you may be up against: